 Under 3 hours by car from both Oslo and Bergen, in addition to being Denmark's closest skiing region.

 Rjukan and Gaustablikk

 Rjukan is situated in the midst of dramatic and magnificent surroundings in the north of Telemark.
-Only 2,5 hours from Oslo and the 6th largest ski centre in Norway is Gaustablikk Ski Centre.
+Only 2,5 hours from Oslo and the 6th largest ski center in Norway is Gaustablikk Ski Center.
 Providing a backdrop to a family winter holiday is Telemark's highest mountain called Gaustatoppen.
 Winter activities in Rjukan and Gaustablikk include ice climbing, ski sailing, ice fishing and snowshoeing.
 Off-piste skiing from Gaustatoppen is popular and special since you can choose to take the Gaustabanen funicular inside the mountain all the way to the top!
 Many opportunities for cross country skiiing can be found at Rjukan.
 This is situated on the edge of the Hardangervidda.

-More about winter in Rjukan.
+Find out more about winter in Rjukan.

 Try alpine skiing and snowboarding at Vrådal Panorama Ski Center or cross-country skiing in the mountains and forests surrounding Vrådal.
 One of Telemark's largest ski centers, with five lifts and 15 slopes is Vrådal Panorama Ski Center.
 An eight-seat chair lift ensures there are no long lift queues.
 Other activities include sleigh rides, horse riding in the woods, and snowshoeing excursions.

-More about winter in Vrådal.
+Find out more about winter in Vrådal.

 Rauland and Haukeli